 Previously known as Walmart Media Group, the retail giant rebranded its DSP into Walmart Connect in 2021.

 Connect offers the best of both worlds; it provides access to all of TDD’s superior ad inventory (including display, video, mobile, connected TV, and audio), while also leveraging Walmart’s own first-party omnichannel data.
-This means wider reach, more accurate targeting, and easier attribution.
+This means wider reach, more accurate targeting, and easier marketing attribution.

 But perhaps the most unique feature is its closed-loop measurement system, which allows retail marketers to measure both online and in-store transactions accurately with Walmart’s purchase data.
 They can then link these transactions back to specific media tactics to uncover what worked, and what didn’t, and strategize better for future campaigns.